 But the authors are very quick to point out that in MANY cases, no underlying cause is found.
 In fact, while some of the above list may be frightening, the reality is that the vast majority of those are not only rare, but fraught with other symptoms that make tinnitus one of the least of your concerns.

-Because tinnitus is so common and the mechanism behind tinnitus is not entirely clear, the link between anxiety and tinnitus is less clear as well.
+Because tinnitus is so common and the mechanism behind this condition is not entirely obvious, the link between anxiety and tinnitus is less clear as well.

 How Anxiety Causes Tinnitus